ForstaLabs/forsta-messenger-client/docs/tutorials/03_authenticated_user.md

 ```

 If you load this code for the first time in a browser you will discover that nothing displays.
-This is because authenticated users on new systems must first provision their encryption keys.
+This is because authenticated users on new systems must first provision their encryption key.
 The `onLoaded` function fires after provisioning.
 To display the messenger when provisioning is
 required there are three provisioning listeners.
 Add the following functions to your script: